-- Pipe rounds onto prepared baking sheets following the templates if using them, leaving space between the macarons to allow batter to spread.
+- Pipe rounds onto prepared baking sheets following the templates if using them, leaving space between the macarons to allow the batter to spread.

-- Once all macarons have been piped, pick up baking sheet with both hands and tap it firmly on counter several times.
+- Once all macarons have been piped, pick up the baking sheet with both hands and tap it firmly on counter several times.
 This will remove any air bubbles.

-- Let macarons sit out on counter for about an hour, depending on humidity levels.
+- Let macarons sit out on the counter for about an hour, depending on humidity levels.
 The macarons are ready to bake when tops are no longer sticky to touch.
 Gently slide or remove paper templates from underneath before baking.

-- While you are waiting, preheat oven to 300 F. When macarons are dry to the touch, lower the oven temperature to 295 F and bake *both trays at same time (*if your oven has room, otherwise bake one at a time) for 12-14 minutes, rotating trays once.
+- While you are waiting, preheat oven to 300 F. When macarons are dry to the touch, lower the oven temperature to 295 F and bake *both trays at the same time (*if your oven has room, otherwise bake one at a time) for 12-14 minutes, rotating trays once.
 Let macarons cool completely on parchment paper before removing.

 - *Meanwhile make the Cinnamon Buttercream Frosting

-- In the bowl of an electric stand mixer or with your hand mixer, cream butter on medium high speed for about 3 to 4 minutes.
+- In the bowl of an electric stand mixer or with your hand mixer, cream butter on medium-high speed for about 3 to 4 minutes.
 Add vanilla extract and cinnamon.
 Mix until combined, scraping down the sides as needed.

 - Increase speed to medium, and beat until smooth and well combined for another 2 minutes.
 Scrape down the sides and bottom of the bowl as needed.